Zhonghua Secondary School: Chung Hwa Girls' High School (1911 - 1984)

 Zhonghua Secondary School was established on 15 September 1911 as a Chinese-medium girls' school in response to Sun Yat-sen's suggestion for schools to be established for girls.
 It was the first Chinese-medium girls' school in Singapore, founded by Tay Peng Teng, Puan Yeow Pong and the Chinese community.
 The school initially operated at the site at Mohamad Sultan Road.

 In 1925, it moved to Niven Road and was formally named Chung Hwa Girls' School, providing both elementary and high school education.
 Lessons were disrupted with the Japanese occupation of Singapore in 1942.
 In the initial years of resuming education, lessons for high school section were conducted at Nan Chiau Girls' High School in River Valley for between 1947 and early 1951 as a deliberate measure to ease overpopulation.
 In 1951, the high school section was separated from the elementary school section to cope with increased enrolment, and was renamed as Chung Hwa Girls' High School.
 A new campus along Bartley Road was officially launched in the same year.
 The school became government-aided in 1957.

 In 1978, Chung Hwa Girls' High was initially included in the list of 12 newly accorded Special Assistance Plan schools.
 However, Chung Hwa Girls' High School was dropped from the list with the amendments made by the Ministry of Education over the surplus of school places, which left the scheme to proceed with only nine schools.

 Chung Hwa Girls' High School faced a massive decline in enrolment towards the end of the 1970s, as English-medium integrated schools gained prevalence.
+In 1980, English-medium classes were introduced.
 A deliberate decision was made to allow enrolment of male students from January 1984 and to incorporate into a government school, which transferred the supervision of all aspects of the institution to the state.
 Following the changes, the school was renamed as "Chung Hwa High School".